roshnidaksha/tp/docs/DeveloperGuide.md

 testing and debugging to be more focused and efficient.

 **Alternatives Considered:**
+* **Alternative 1 (Current choice):** Use separate classes for each type of internship.
+  * Pros: Achieves **SoC (Separation of Concerns)** design principle.
+  * Cons: Requires additional classes and code to be written.

+* **Alternative 2:** Use a single `AddCommand` class and use a switch statement to determine the type of internship.
+  * Pros: Reduces the number of classes and code to be written.
+  * Cons: Violates the **SRP (Single Responsibility Principle)**.
-* One way to store internships is to use a single list and store the type of internship as a field in the `Internship`.
+* **Alternative 3:** Use a single `AddCommand` class and store the type of internship as a field in the `Internship`.
+  * Pros: Reduces the number of classes and code to be written.
-But this approach would require additional validation to ensure that the type of internship is consistent with the parameters provided by the user.
+  * Cons: Requires additional validation to ensure that the type of internship is consistent with the parameters provided by the user.
-* Another alternative is to use a single `AddCommand` class and use a switch statement to determine the type of internship.
-Then the `execute()` would need to have additional checks, making it too long and violating the **SRP (Single Responsibility Principle)**.

 **Sequence Diagram:**